nabuhodonozo/basic-discord-python-bot/README.md

 # discord-python-bot
 In my free time I am developing python bot for learning purposes.
-Curently it's in early beta.
-Bot is working on my gaming server where I play only with my friends.
+Bot is working on my gaming server where I play with my friends.
-  (here is another bot that I am working on with friends.
-But it's private on our own gitlab.
-So this project is stoped)

 Features: